 Refunds are processed from Central Office (CO).
 They are not processed in the local offices.

-The Client Pay-In System will automatically refund unused money.
+The Consumer Pay-In System will automatically refund unused money.
 It takes about three months for the majority of the claims to be paid.
 After this period of time, the system will automatically move the service balance to the over collected balance by creating an adjustment.

 If the refund balance amount is over $5.00 a refund will be generated.
 If the balance is under $5.00 the amount will be held and checked during the next monthly cycle.
 This process will occur in the middle of each month.
 The system processes excess service balances for months that are more than three months past.
 Amounts under $5.00 can be manually refunded by CO staff in necessary.